xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 # Troubleshooting

-### Error: UPGRADE FAILED: Job failed: BackoffLimitExceeded
+## UPGRADE FAILED: Job failed: BackoffLimitExceeded

 If you received this error when [upgrading to the 6.0 version of the chart](../releases/6_0.md#upgrade-path-from-5x), then it's probably you didn't follow the right upgrade path, as you first need to upgrade to the latest 5.10.x